Welcome to Jon Ippolito's home page.

 Jon Ippolito is an artist, writer, and curator who has made a career of pursuing endeavors for which he is drastically underqualified.
 Trained as an astrophysicist, he later turned to art (via dance, Wing Chun, and a number of other irrelevant disciplines).

 technology and culture

 After applying to what he thought was a position as a museum guard, Jon was hired in the curatorial department of the Guggenheim, where in 1993 he curated Virtual Reality: An Emerging Medium and subsequent exhibitions that explore the intersection of contemporary art and new media.
 In 2002 Jon joined the faculty of the University of Maine's New Media Department, where he co-founded Still Water with Joline Blais.
 His writing on the cultural and aesthetic implications of new media has appeared in the Washington Post, Art Journal, and numerous sleazy art magazines, including in a regular "Cross Talk" column for ArtByte magazine.
 The gory details can be found in his cv.

-"There is no collaboration without competition."
-That is the premise of adversarial collaborations, works that foreground the conflict inherent in the collaborative process.
-While most other collectives present their work as a "unified front," adversarial collaborators like Janet Cohen, Keith Frank, and Jon Ippolito have created installations, books, and Internet projects that emphasize physical, verbal, or mental struggles among the participants.
-An exhibition history and bibliography appears in Jon's curriculum vitae.
-You can also see the artists haggle, argue, and throw things at each other at their Web site three.org.
+While most artist collectives present their work as a "unified front," adversarial collaborators Janet Cohen, Keith Frank, and Jon have created installations, books, and Internet projects that emphasize physical, verbal, or mental struggles among the participants.
+The artists haggle, argue, and throw things at each other at their Web site three.org.
 Be forewarned, however, that many of the works there are on life support due to technological obsolescence; it's taking longer to rescue them than it took to make them in the first place.

 conceptual and process art